Maridav/PU_learning/README.md

 # PU_learning
- This is repository for JetBrains Internship test about Positive-Unlabeled Learning
+ This is repository for implementation of Positive-Unlabeled Learning algorithm.
+The two variations of this algorithm were described in paper ElkanKDD08.pdf in 2 and 3 paragraph.

  * 1Using_traditional_classifier.py -- Python 3 file with implementation of PU-model using traditional classifier on non-traditional input.
 Its output is an illustration of the method on data sampled from gaussians.